When Your New Puppy Becomes Ill

 Thursday morning as soon as the phones were being answered, I called the hospital.
 They said Tony was acting like a puppy and seemed back to normal.
 According to them he had eaten last night and this morning.
-Tony could go home shortly.
+Tony could go home.

 While we were out taking care of human ailments, I missed the first two calls from the vet who left messages on the home answering machine.
-By the time we left our doctor's appointment I had a new voice mail on my cell phone.
-I called the vet to tell them we were headed over to pick up Tony, when the doctor got on the line.
+By the time we left our doctor's appointment, there was a new voice mail on my cell phone.
+I called the vet's office to tell them we were headed over to pick up Tony when the doctor got on the line.

 "Tony's not coming home," she said.
 My heart stopped for a second then I felt the impact of her next statement.
 "We're taking him in for emergency surgery."

 Tony was taken in for exploratory abdominal surgery that afternoon.
-The vet had done her research and believed Tony had intussusception.
-She felt that surgery would stabilize his irregular intestinal spasms.
+The vet believed Tony had intussusception and felt surgery would stabilize his irregular intestinal spasms.
 We were stunned that our four-month old puppy was having such a struggle.

 The house was once again way too quiet without Tony's antics, playing and jumping and trying to stuff toys into the back of Cookie's head.
 We paced the floor and tried to remain positive.
-I called the clinic a few times after hours to check up and no one answered the phone.
+I called the clinic a few times after hours to check up.
+No one answered the phone.
 Soon I stopped calling, fearing the worst.
 It was a long night.